-When processing CAA records, Google processes the issue and issuewild property tags as specified in RFC 6844.
+When processing CAA records, Google processes the issue, issuewild and iodef property tags as specified in RFC 8659, but does not act on the contents of the iodef property tag.

 A Certificate is not issued if an unrecognized property has the critical flag set.